 Step 1: Make Your Goals Specific

-The first step in using SCORE is to ensure that your goals are specific.
-Instead of saying, "I want to improve my grades," you might say, "I want to achieve a GPA of 3.5 or higher this semester."
-Specificity eliminates ambiguity and gives you a clear target to aim for.
+The first step in using SCORE is to see to it that your goals are specific.
+Instead of saying, "I want to improve my grades," you might say, "I want to achieve a GPA of 3.Even so, 5 or higher this semester. " Specificity eliminates ambiguity and gives you a clear target to aim for.

 Step 2: Ensure Clarity

 Once your goals are specific, the next step is to make them clear.
-This means breaking down your goal into smaller, actionable steps.
-For example, if your goal is to improve your GPA, clarity might involve creating a study schedule, identifying key subjects to focus on, and setting weekly milestones.
+On the flip side, this means breaking down your goal into smaller, actionable steps.
+To give you an idea, if your goal is to improve your GPA, clarity might involve creating a study schedule, identifying key subjects to focus on, and setting weekly milestones.

 Step 3: Stay Organized